bufbuild/protobuf-es/MANUAL.md

 Custom options can be set on any Protobuf element.
 They can be simple singular string fields as the one above, but also repeated fields, message fields, etc.

-Take a look at our [plugin example](https://github.com/bufbuild/protobuf-es/tree/main/packages/protoplugin-example) to see the custom option above in action, and run the code yourself.
+Take a look at our [plugin example](./packages/protoplugin-example/) to see the custom option above in action and run the code yourself.

 ## Testing

-We recommend to test generated code just like handwritten code.
-Identify a representative Protobuf file for your use case, generate code, and then simply run tests against the generated code.

-If you implement your own generator functions for the `js` and `dts` targets, we recommend to run all tests against both.
+We recommend testing generated code just like handwritten code.
+Identify a representative Protobuf file for your use case, generate code, and then  run tests against the generated code.
+If you implement your own generator functions for the `js` and `dts` targets, we also recommend running all tests against both.

 ## Examples